JackMcPhillips1543/OnlineGameRoom/README.md

 that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ### Teamates
-Amar Hadzic
-Adem Durakovic
-Nhu Tran
+Amar Hadzic, Adem Durakovic, Nhu Tran